prameshsharma25/CAAT/docs/examples.md

 ![XCL1 Average Attention](figures/XCL1/XCL1_average_attention.png)

 This heatmap displays the average attention pattern for the modern XCL1 protein.
-Brighter regions indicate positions that receive higher attention weights, suggesting structural or functional importance.
+Colored bars indicate amino acids that receive the highest attention, suggesting importance for AF2 folding.

 #### Anc0 Average Attention

 ![Anc0 Average Attention](figures/XCL1/Anc0_average_attention.png)

-The ancestral Anc0 protein's average attention pattern serves as the evolutionary baseline.
-Comparing this to XCL1 reveals how attention patterns have shifted over evolutionary time.
+Anc0's average attention patterns reveals important amino acids to AF2 for a different fold for a related protein.

 ### Attention Difference Maps

 The attention difference map is the **core analytical output** of this pipeline.
-It quantifies evolutionary divergence by computing the element-wise difference between modern and ancestral attention matrices.
+It computes the element-wise difference between two folds to see what is important to AF2 for each.

-**Calculation**: `Difference = Attention(XCL1) - Attention(Anc0)`
+**Calculation**: `Difference = +(Attention(XCL1) - Attention(Anc0)) * -(BLOSUM62 scores)`

-This subtraction highlights evolutionarily divergent "hotspots" where attention patterns have changed significantly.
+This subtraction highlights where attention patterns differ significantly.

 #### XCL1 Attention Difference (Query Perspective)